The gut signature sign is an ultrasound term used to describe the appearance of the gastrointestinal wall.

 - muscularis mucosa: hypoechoic

 - submucosa: echogenic (this is the thickest layer 1)

 - serosa: echogenic

-An intussusception can demonstrate prominent bowel walls on ultrasound, but the configuration is different than the normal five layers of bowel:
+An intussusception may demonstrate prominent bowel walls on ultrasound with a differing configuration from the normal five layers: